uchicago-cloud/uchicago-cloud.github.io/sessions/session1/index.md

 Assignment
 ================================================================================
-* Sign up for GCP account and add educational credits

 * Sign up for GitHub

 * [Sign up](https://join.slack.com/t/mpcs51033-2017-autumn/shared_invite/enQtMjQ2OTkwNjIwMzA2LTA5MTNiZjRkOTA3ZDQ4Yzc1ZmNhZjNjMjU4OTc3MTc0ZjM5MTg2ZTg1OTVlYTg4YmM5NzFkNTIwOTU0N2E0NWE) for Slack and join the class team
   - Post an introductory message in `#general`.
 Tell us a little about yourself and some things you are interested in learning in this course.
   - Send me a direct message with you GitHub user id so I can add you to classroom.

+* Sign up for GCP account and add educational credits
+  - Link is in Slack #general

 * Review the documentation for [Python on Google App Engine](https://cloud.google.com/appengine/docs/python/) for the [Standard Environment](https://cloud.google.com/appengine/docs/standard/python/).
 >There is quite a bit of fragmented information about App Engine in the documentation so there isn't a linear path to reading it.
 You should just try to become familiar with some of the capabilities and terminology, we will review it in the first class.